alphagov/govuk-import-export-prototype/guide/import-goods-outside-eu/make-import-declaration.markdown

 Search online for commercial software with ICS functionality.

 ### Develop your own software
-You can also develop software if it’s compatible with the [UK Trader Interface Specifications (TIS)](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/382876/tis-ics-2-5.pdf)(PDF, 1.51MB)
+You can also develop software if it’s compatible with the UK Trader Interface Specifications [(TIS)](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/382876/tis-ics-2-5.pdf)(PDF, 1.51MB).

 ##Using ICS
 If you only make export declarations occasionally you can use the online ICS (Import Control System).